pduran5/CCNA/marp/CCNA2v7 Module 6 EtherChannel.md

 - Configuration consistency throughout the links (same config).
 - No need to upgrade the link to have more bandwith.
 - Load balancing between links
-- Provides redundancy (one physical link failing does not create a change in topology).
+- Provides redundancy (1 physical link failing does not create a change in topology).
 # Restrictions
-- Interface types cannot be mixed (FastEthernet <> GigabitEthernet).
+- Interface types cannot be mixed (FastEthernet ↔️ GigabitEthernet).
 - Up to 8 Ethernet ports (800 Mbps or 8 Gbps).
 Cisco 2960 up to 6 EtherChannels
 - Individual EtherChannel group member port config must be consistent on both sides (L2 ports, if it's a trunk ➡️ same native VLAN)